laanwj/laanwj.github.io/_posts/2016-09-04-blatsting-command-and-control.md

       └──────────────────┘
 </pre>

 After decrypting the inner payload, it is hashed using SHA1 and the first 16 bytes of that hash are compared against the IV in the packet.
 If they match, the packet is accepted, otherwise it is rejected.
 This is "Authenticate and encrypt" and violates the [Cryptographic Doom Principle](https://moxie.org/blog/the-cryptographic-doom-principle/) but I don't think the attacks described there are applicable.
 But who knows.
+Using plain SHA1 of the plaintext means that theoretically some information is leaked.
+Also the same crypto key is used in both directions.

 The decrypted payload looks like this:
 <pre>